enkore/j4-dmenu-desktop/PACKAGING.md

 Catch2 can be provided externally. `WITH_GIT_CATCH` option must be set to `OFF` when CMake is used.
 Meson needs no additional setup.

-CMake doesn't support getting loguru externally, although I am not aware of any distro or repository that would package loguru.
+It uses a not released version of loguru, because proper CMake dependency support for loguru was added after latest release (see [this](https://github.com/emilk/loguru/pull/215)).

+This can be provided externally. `WITH_GIT_LOGURU` option must be set to `OFF` when CMake is used.
 Meson should theoretically be able to use system installed loguru.

-If your repository requires packages to depend on stable versioned dependencies, you **must use Meson**.
-CMake pulls loguru from master, because proper CMake dependency support for loguru was added after latest release (see [this](https://github.com/emilk/loguru/pull/215)).

 ## Support
 J4-dmenu-desktop has been tested on glibc and musl, cross compilation has been